equinor/flownet/docs/parametrization.rst

 +----------------------------------+----------------------------------+

-  To limit the number of history matching parameters, FlowNet provides the option to interpolate between three sets of relative permeability curves.
-This way each SATNUM region will only have one history matching parameter (possibly two if oil/gas and water/oil are interpolated independently).
-This option is selected by setting this **interpolate** option to **True**.
-The default value is False.

 When using the interpolation option for relative permeability, some of the keywords above have a different meaning.
 This applies to **min**, **base**, and **max**.
 There is also an additional keyword **low_optimistic** which only is meaningful to define for relative permeability.